rocketnova/anki_chinese/README.md

 * `--char_file char_file.txt`: Pass in a text file that contains a list of characters that you have already imported into Anki.
     * Note that the docker-compose.yml is configured to bind mount the `./data` directory, so if you want to use this option, put your character file in the data directory and use the flag like so: `--char_file data/char_file.txt`.
-    * For example: `接臺灣歡迎陳華文張這姓叫請問謝不客氣喝茶`.
+    * See `./data/example_char_file.txt` for an example.
     * If a character exists in `char_file.txt`, then Anki Chinese will not generate new single character cards in order to reduce duplicates in Anki.
     * If a character file is NOT provided, Anki Chinese will still prevent duplicates from WITHIN the same vocab file.
 For example: `臺灣: Taiwan` and `臺北: Taipei` will generate only single characters 3 characters (`臺灣北`), not 4.
     * Anki Chinese will update the character file with any new characters provided in the vocab file.
 This creates a handy side effect where you can see the total number of unique characters you've studied.
 * `--no-update-chars`: If you use the `--char_file` option, you can use the `--no-update-chars` option to tell Anki Chinese to only read from the character file to prevent duplicates, but Anki Chinese will not update it with any new characters.
 * `--force-update-images`: Using this flag will tell Anki Chinese to not to update any existing images.
-The default behavior is to NOT generate a new image if a file with the same name already exists).
+The default behavior is to NOT generate a new image if a file with the same name already exists.
 * `-t, --tags`: All the tags passed in will be applied to each row in the CSV.
 This means that separating each book or each chapter into a separate yaml file is recommended.
 You can then pass in "ch1" or "book1" tags for each yaml.
     * Multiple tags can be passed in using this option multiple times.
 Example: `-t "tag1" -t "tag2" -t "tag3"`
     * Note that Anki cannot support tags that contain spaces.